GoogleCloudPlatform/deploymentmanager-samples/community/cloud-foundation/docs/tool_dev_guide.md

 ```

 The above activates the virtual environment, then finds the Google SDK path
 and adds libraries to PYTHONPATH.
-This ??? what is "this" ??? cannot be simply
+These cannot be simply added to the
-added to the `Makefile` becasue `make` creates sanitized sub-shells for each
+`Makefile` because `make` creates sanitized sub-shells for each command, and
-command, and the parent shell does not get the environment variables that the
+the parent shell does not get the environment variables that the virtual
-virtual environment sets up on activation.
+environment sets up on activation.

 `Note:` The `tox.ini` file in this project is configured to
 "*install*" the utility using pip's "develop" mode, i.e., the pip **does not**